-^{} Priced to the first optional call date of December 1, 2026.
+Priced to first optional redemption date of December 1, 2026.

-^{}CUSIP is a registered trademark of the American Bankers Association (the "ABA").
-CUSIP data is provided by CUSIP Global Services, which is managed on behalf of the ABA by S&P Capital IQ, a division of McGraw Hill Financial, Inc. The CUSIP numbers listed above are being provided solely for the convenience of the holders of 2016 Bonds only at the time of issuance of the 2016 Bonds and the Commission and the Underwriters do not make any representation with respect to such CUSIP numbers or undertake any responsibility for their accuracy now or at any time in the future.
-The CUSIP numbers are subject to being changed after the issuance of the 2016 Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the 2016 Bonds or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that may be applicable to all or a portion of the 2016 Bonds.
+[†] CUSIP is a registered trademark of the American Bankers Association (the "ABA").
+CUSIP data is provided by CUSIP Global Services, which is managed on behalf of the ABA by S&P Capital IQ, a division of McGraw Hill Financial, Inc. The CUSIP numbers listed above are being provided solely for the convenience of the holders of 2017A Subordinate Revenue Bonds only at the time of issuance of the 2017A Subordinate Revenue Bonds and the Commission and the Underwriters do not make any representation with respect to such CUSIP numbers or undertake any responsibility for their accuracy now or at any time in the future.
+The CUSIP numbers are subject to being changed after the issuance of the 2017A Subordinate Revenue Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the 2017A Subordinate Revenue Bonds or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that may be applicable to all or a portion of the 2017A Subordinate Revenue Bonds.